Smartphones

 Evidence seems to back this up, with research showing that removing smartphones from school increases performance by 6.4%, or by 14% in more disadvantaged students (Beland & Murphy, 2015).
 Swedish experts have said that banning smartphones in schools is 'as obvious as banning smoking.'

-The need to teach responsible smartphone use however, is a reason that some advocates believe school students should have access.
+The need to teach responsible smartphone use is one theory supporting students' phone access.
 Others argue that teens have not developed full self-control, and that to disadvantage learning in children who are still developing is to do them a disservice.
-They argue that even many adults struggle to regulate their phone use, that smartphones and other portable devices have been developed with persuasive design, with the aim to make them as addictive as possible - and that phones do not need to be used as a learning platform to address responsible use.
-A recent survey by the American Psychological Association (APA) has found that more than 4 out of 5 adults (86%) report that they constantly or often check their email/texts or social media accounts, and that this was associated with higher stress levels.
+They note that many adults struggle to regulate their phone use, that smartphones and other portable devices have been developed with persuasive design with the aim to make them as addictive as possible, and that phones do not need to be used as a learning platform to address responsible use.
+A recent survey by the American Psychological Association (APA) has found that more than four out of five adults (86%) report that they constantly or often check their email/texts or social media accounts, and that this was associated with higher stress levels.

-Relevant to school students, smartphones have been found to interrupt attention in several ways, (Wilmer, Sherman & Chein, 2017).
+Relevant to school students, smartphones have been found to interrupt attention in several ways.

 1) Internally, by users thoughts drifting to their phone, perhaps from a desire for more immediate gratification than tasks that are not seen as rewarding.
 The users then engage in a chain of subsequent task-unrelated acts on the smartphone, extending the period of interruption.